karlstolley/rhet-dh/chapter.md

 ## Model-View-Controller Architecture

-Not only have the syntaxes of programming languages evolved, but so too have the paradigms and idiomatic forms within given languages.
-To conclude this chapter, I want to provide a brief overview of a specific software architecture, model-view-controller (MVC), as implemented in the Ruby on Rails framework.
+Not only have the syntaxes of programming languages evolved, but so too have the implementations of particular paradigms and idiomatic forms within given languages and frameworks.
+To conclude this chapter, I want to provide a brief look at a specific software architecture, model-view-controller (MVC), as implemented in the Ruby on Rails framework.

 MVC is a software design pattern that abstracts and distinguishes three core components of any digital system controlled, importantly, by a graphical user interface.
-Originally designed at Xerox PARC by Trygve Reenskaug and his colleagues in the late 1970s, MVC was intended to “to bridge the gap between the human user’s mental model and the digital model that exists in the computer” (Reenskaug 2008).
+Originally conceived at Xerox PARC by Trygve Reenskaug and his colleagues in the late 1970s, MVC was intended to “to bridge the gap between the human user’s mental model and the digital model that exists in the computer” (Reenskaug 2008).
 The View provides a visual interface to data described by the Model.
 The Controller exists to respond to actions occurring with in the View and makes requests to the Model.

 Each of MVC’s components must be constructed through programming.
 Rails provides a number of commands to construct the component parts of MVC from the command line, using the `rails generate` command. `rails generate` is invoked so frequently in Rails that it has been aliased to the shorter `rails g` command.
 Every Rails tutorial begins with the `rails generate scaffold` command, which produces a basic model, a controller that handles standard create/read/update/delete (CRUD) operations that are typical for working on data, and a set of matching views.
-Each view is named with regard to its corresponding controller action.
+In Rails, each view is named with regard to its corresponding controller action.

 So to return to the skeletal BeSocial app that I created earlier in the chapter: regardless of what the BeSocial app enables users to do, it is clear that there will need to be users in the system.
 So the first scaffold that I will create is for a User model, and its corresponding properties (a username, first and last names, and a bio):

     $ rails g scaffold User username:string firstname:string lastname:string bio:text

-Rails will output something like the following when that command is run (I have isolated just the lines of output that are relevant to this chapter):
+This line specifies a model called User, that will consist of a username as well as first and last names, each of the string datatype (a string is just a collection of roughly 255 characters), plus a biography, `bio`, that is of the text datatype (basically a much longer string).
+Rails, in a reflection of Maeda’s observation of the “rush of tremendous resources” called forth from programming, will output something like the following when that command is run (I have isolated just the lines of output that are relevant to this chapter):

       invoke  active_record
       create    app/models/user.rb